-I`m María and as you may notice I’m The Cookware Geek.
+I'm María B and as you may notice, I'm The Cookware Geek.

 Why Did I Start The Cookware Geek?

-In 2016 I was leaving Venezuela (my native country) and my boyfriend Will and I were starting a new life in Portugal, specifically in Lisbon.
+In 2016 I left Venezuela (my native country) and my boyfriend Will and I started a new life in Portugal, specifically in Lisbon.

-When I moved out from my house I found myself with plenty of free time (while I was waiting for my residency in Portugal) and I just decided to put into practice all my skills as my mom’s kitchen assistant.
-I rediscovered my love for food because now I was the one that was in charge of the food.
+When I moved out from my house, I found myself with plenty of free time (while I was waiting for my residency in Portugal) and I just decided to put into practice all my skills as my mom’s kitchen assistant.
+I rediscovered my love for food because now I was the one that was in charge in the kitchen.

 This led me to create a good number of recipes that I personally tested and approved and I wanted to share them in some way.
 A food blog looked like the best way to achieve it.